acend/infrastructure/README.md

 As the `kube-scheduler`, `kube-controller-manager`, `etcd` only listens on `localhost` on the metrics port, [pushprox](https://github.com/prometheus-community/PushProx) is used to collect the metrics.

 Alertmanager is configured to send alerts to the #ops channel in our Slack workspace.

+The Grafana-UI is exposed as Ingress.
+Authentication via GitHub is enabled.

 ### kuberetes-replicator